I was recently telling a story from my childhood in a small group when I realized for the first time, why my scars were so distressing to my mother.

 Years later, I would come home after being away for months, sometimes a year.
 Often, the first words from my mom would be about the scars on my face!
 I found it to be rather distressing.
 Now, I realize it probably was a reminder to her of one of the most difficult chapters of her life.
 It represented failure to protect me (guilt), anger at people who were cruel and who knows what else!
 A massive scar of hers for sure!

 She was young and idealistic.
 She discovered she was human and frail in those days in Bolivia.
 There was no one to encourage her outside of my dad.
 No one to remind her that the expectations that she bought with her were insanely outrageous.
 GOD didn’t expect her to perform in the ways those missionaries, that mission board, and honestly, she did.
 He loved her.
 He was with her and was caring for her all during that time of much trauma to her spirit.
+She just never realized it.
+She was trying to earn favor with God that she had never received from her own dad who had wanted a second son instead of a third daughter when she was born.
+To make it worse, he was frequently very vocal about it.

 Years later, my parents returned overseas…different mission, different country, different co-workers…